 Hysterosalpingography HSG Study Cost

-Hysterosalpingography is a valuable diagnostic tool in the assessment of female fertility.
+The HSG test is a valuable diagnostic tool in the assessment of female fertility.
 It provides real-time imaging of the uterine cavity and fallopian tubes, offering insights into potential causes of infertility.
 While it has some limitations, its role in guiding treatment decisions and contributing to the understanding of reproductive health is undeniable.
+If the tubes are blocked, it will show exactly where the tubes are blocked so that our doctor can determine if they can be opened.

 HSG Study Preparation